danielwboyce/meep/doc/docs/Python_Tutorials/Ring_Resonator_Perturbation_Theory.md

-[Perturbation theory](https://en.wikipedia.org/wiki/Perturbation_theory) is a mathematical method commonly used to find an approximate solution to a problem by starting with the exact solution of a related problem and then by solving a small “perturbation part” that has been added to known problem.
+[Perturbation theory](https://en.wikipedia.org/wiki/Perturbation_theory) is a mathematical method commonly used to find an approximate solution to a problem by starting with the exact solution of a related problem and then by solving a small “perturbation part” that has been added to problem with the known solution.
 This method is a familiar tool when solving problems in quantum mechanics, but can also be beneficial when solving problems in classical electrodynamics, as we will see.

 In [Tutorial/Ring Resonator in Cylindrical Coordinates](Ring_Resonator_in_Cylindrical_Coordinates.md) we found the